 We can only suggest using products that are specifically designed to control moss on roofing products, and the one we recommend our customers use is Moss Out!

 There are several roofing products that can mimic the appearance of wood shakes.
-Metal, concrete, asphalt and composite materials can all be used to achieve that shake look.
+Concrete, asphalt, and composite materials can all be used to achieve that shake look.
 Based on the aspects of your home, roof slope and budget, we will help you find the right solution.

 All asphalt shingles are warrantied for wind speeds between 60 and 110 miles per hour.
 That’s some strong wind!
 The average annual wind speed in Vancouver, WA is roughly 9 mph, topping out around 20 mph in November.
 However, depending on the shingles’ weight, most wind warranties are only good for about five years.